tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 ## Add DHCP

+Enable the DHCP server by setting `disabled` as false.
+`set service dhcp-server disabled false`

 Enable a DHCP subnet for each network you defined in the previous section.

-Enable the DHCP server by setting `disabled` as false.

-`set service dhcp-server shared-network-name XXXXXXXX`
 Create a DHCP named definition.
 Use the IP subnet as the name.
 `set service dhcp-server shared-network-name XXXXXXXX subnet XXX.XXX.XXX.0/24`

 Create a subnet definition in the named definition.
 The rest of the commands must be prefixed with this command line, in place of the `...`.
+`set service dhcp-server shared-network-name XXXXXXXX`

 Set the following items.